 Up next we have another longer model that comes in one size for medium breeds.
 This option is also durable galvanized steel complete with the customary water-resistant cover that protects from rain, snow, and the sun’s UV rays.

 One note regarding the cover, however, is it is reversible outdoor kennel.
 One side is for water while the other is meant for the sun.
 Changing the cover is annoying, plus it does not stay on securely and breaks free on a gusty day.

 This brand comes in a 96” X 48” X 72” that is not hard to put together, but it is time-consuming.
 That being said, it can be used for travel, but the parts will wear thin after consistent use.
 On a brighter note, you can add additional panels as your pup grows or if you have a new larger member of the family.

 The tall door can be narrow for some breeds, and the latch is not secure from the inside; meaning smart pets will make short work of getting away.
 Overall, however, this is a decent option.

 7. Midwest Homes Dog Kennel

 The number seven option is a shorter square model that comes in your choice of five sizes to accommodate all pup sizes.
-The galvanized steel frame, unfortunately, is not as durable as some other options.
+The galvanized steel frame, unfortunately, is not as durable as some other outdoor kennels.
 The chain-link sides can easily come loose from the frame with an aggressive pup, plus it is not comfortable to lean on.